46th Army: 1943

 During January and February 1943, the army fought in the North Caucasian Strategic Offensive.
 Leselidze was promoted to command 47th Army on 25 January and was replaced by Major General Ivan Rosly.
 On 29 January, it captured Maykop with the aid of local partisans.
 The army became part of the North Caucasian Front's Second Formation on 6 February.
 On 10 February, Rosly was replaced by Major General Alexander Ryzhov.
 It captured Krasnodar on 12 February in conjunction with the 18th Army.
 By 11 March, the army reached the Kuban marshes in the Troitsky area, where it went on the defensive.
 On 22 March, Ryzhov became 47th Army commander and was replaced by Major General Vasily Glagolev the next day.
 The army was placed in Stavka reserve on 30 March and became part of the Reserve Front on 10 April.
 On 15 April, it became part of the Steppe Military District.
 On 1 June, the army became part of the Southwestern Front but was sent back to Stavka reserve on 24 July.
 On 8 August, the army moved back to the Southwestern Front.

-On 24 August 1943 the army participated in the Donbass Strategic Offensive and crossed the Dnieper River.
+On 24 August 1943 the army participated in the Donbass Strategic Offensive and crossed the Donets River.
 On 28 August, it was committed south of Zmiiv, but was unable to dislodge German troops from their positions.
 It became part of the Steppe Front on 11 September.
 On 2 October, it became part of the Southwestern Front.
 On 5 October 1943 the army fought a defensive battle to retain bridgeheads across the Dnieper River east of Dniprodzerzhynsk.
 The army then fought in the Krivoi Rog Offensive and captured Dniproderzhynsk on 25 October.
 In conjunction with the 8th Guards Army, it captured Dnipropetrovsk on the same day.